 Dr Jenny Holmes

 MBBS MRCPsych FFFLM RCGP Certificate in Substance Misuse (Parts 1 and 2)

-Jenny works part time as a Specialty Doctor in Psychiatry at Cheshire and Wirral Partnership NHS Trust and is also Clinical Director of the Merseyside Sexual Assault Referral Centre.
+Jenny graduated from the University of Newcastle Upon Tyne in 1993.
+She works part time as a Specialty Doctor in Psychiatry at Cheshire and Wirral Partnership NHS Trust and is a treating clinician as well as Lead for GPH in Cheshire and Merseyside.
 She has had a portfolio career across general medicine and forensic medicine, entering psychiatry training in 2010.
 She is a Medical Appraiser and has experience of working with doctors in difficulty.

 Dr Chandra Kanneganti